-This last point, in particular, was surprising to us since we expected the support of role-based concepts to impede somehow $\mathcal{CEDAR}$ 's performance rather then when just limited to bare taxonomic reasoning.
-Although we were hoping that $\mathcal{CEDAR}$ remain comparatively competitive, we did not expect that it could keep the same efficiency margin over the other provers that we observed for bare taxonomic reasoning.
-Indeed, our experimental evaluation with the same large ontologies has confirmed that the new version of $\mathcal{CEDAR}$ is still among the best of all existing reasoners in term of classification and is several orders of magnitude more efficient in terms of response time for Boolean TBox reasoning on attributed concepts, and can use semantic information for efficient RDF triple indexing. $\mathcal{CEDAR}$ 's reasoning method and the obtained results will be discussed in detail in this paper.
+Our experimental evaluation with the same large ontologies has shown that the new version of $\mathcal{CEDAR}$ remains among the best of all existing reasoners in term of classification and is several orders of magnitude more efficient in terms of response time for Boolean TBox reasoning on attributed concepts. $\mathcal{CEDAR}$ 's reasoning method and the obtained results will be discussed in detail in this paper.

 The remainder of this paper is organized as follows.
-In Section 2, we start with preliminaries giving an overview of relevant notions of the $\mathcal{OSF}$ formalism, especially its data structure called $\psi$ -term, used to represent (semi-structured) concepts and objects.
+In Section 2, we start with preliminaries giving an overview of relevant notions of the $\mathcal{OSF}$ formalism-especially its data structure called $\psi$ -term, used to represent (semi-structured) concepts and objects.
 In Section 3, we describe the general architecture of the $\mathcal{CEDAR}$ reasoner for TBox reasoning and query compilation into SPARQL.
 In Section 4, we present and discuss the experimental results.
 Finally, we recapitulate our contribution and conclude in Section 5.